United Nations Sustainable Development Goals Open Pedagogy Fellowship

 Disposable assignments, according to Wiley, are those that students are likely to throw away once they have been graded.
 The conceptual framework on which this fellowship is based are the United Nations Sustainable Development Goals (SDGs), which are a set of 17 goals that address a wide range of social issues.
 The SDGs are designed to achieve and maintain social justice.

+This global award-winning fellowship provides faculty with an opportunity to work with their colleagues and students to impact change via open pedagogy and community engagement.
 The conceptual framework on which this fellowship is based is the United Nations Sustainable Development Goals (UN SDGs), which is a set of 17 goals that address a wide range of social issues, such as poverty, inequality, climate change, and peace and justice.
 The SDGs are designed to achieve and maintain social justice and a sustainable future, with a target of the year 2030 set for the attainment of each goal.

 Open Pedagogy Examplesnew window